Chevrolet Onix: Mexico

 The Onix was launched in the Mexican market in spring of 2020 as well to place itself between the Cavalier and the Sail, the latter being known as Aveo in that country.

 The LT and LS trim lines use a 1.0-litre motor able to generate 85 kW and 120 lbft torque, with a 5-speed manual transmission or a 6-speed automatic transmission.
 Its top trim line, Premier, uses a 1.2-litre motor able to generate 96 kW and 141 lbft torque, and is only offered with a 6-speed automatic transmission.
 All motors are turbocharged.
 All versions have six airbags, ABS brakes and electronic stability control.
 In addition, the Onix includes a 7" (17 cm) infotainment system screen, OnStar services, and reverse sensor with camera.

 Colombia

 The second generation Onix was launched in Colombia as the "Onix Turbo" in March 2020.
-The first generation Onix is still on sale and renamed as "Chevrolet Joy" from November 2020.
+The first generation Onix was still on sale and renamed as "Chevrolet Joy" from November 2020.
 The sedan version was called Onix Sedán.

 Uzbekistan

-The Onix has also been produced in Uzbekistan since 2022 by UzAuto Motors Sales began in late 2022.
+The Onix has also been produced in Uzbekistan since 2022 by UzAuto Motors.
+Sales began in late 2022.
 In early 2023, UzAuto Motors began to accept orders for new versions of the Chevrolet Onix Premier.
 In addition, the UzAuto Motors Powertrain plant also produces the 3-cylinder 1.2-litre turbocharged CSS Prime engine that the Onix uses.

+2025 refresh

+An updated Onix was introduced in Brazil in July 2025 for the 2026 model year.
+It features a new front end with optional LED headlights, an 8-inch digital instrument panel joined with an 11-inch infotainment screen, and a more efficient (up to 17.7 km/l) engine.